MISSION

 Master artists-in-residence

-for the Spring 2024 season, Gamelan Sekar Jaya WILL BE GUIDED BY THE ARTISTRY OF:
+for the Fall 2024 season, Gamelan Sekar Jaya WILL BE GUIDED BY THE ARTISTRY OF:

 Guest Dance Director: